Avro Lancastrian

-The Avro 691 Lancastrian was a Canadian and British passenger and mail transport aircraft of the 1940s and 1950s developed from the Avro Lancaster heavy bomber.
-The Lancaster was named after Lancaster, Lancashire.
+The Avro 691 Lancastrian was a British and Canadian passenger and mail transport aircraft of the 1940s and 1950s developed from the Avro Lancaster heavy bomber.
 The Lancastrian was basically a modified Lancaster bomber without armour or armament and with the gun turrets replaced by streamlined metal fairings, including a new nose section.
 The initial batch was converted directly from Lancasters; later batches were new builds.

 Design and development

 In 1943, Canada's Victory Aircraft converted a Lancaster X bomber for civilian transport duties with Trans-Canada Airlines (TCA).
 (After the war Victory Aircraft was purchased by what became Avro Canada).
 This conversion was a success, resulting in eight additional Lancaster Xs being converted.
 The "specials" were powered by Packard-built Merlin 38 engines and featured a lengthened, streamlined nose and tail cone.
 Range was increased by two 400 gal (1,818 L) Lancaster long-range fuel tanks fitted as standard in the bomb bay.
 These Lancastrians were used by TCA on its Montreal–Prestwick route.

 The modification of abundant military aircraft into desperately needed civilian transports was common in the United Kingdom in the immediate postwar period; the Handley Page Halton was a similar conversion of the Halifax heavy bomber.